UCI-GDIM32-W25/in-class-activities-Huhrz/README.md

 [commit](https://github.com/TianchengLiRed/GDIM32-Final/commit/47c3431f1ce703055f0ad56e4c38a8a8e4436cfd)
 I worked on a pointer guidance system that helps direct the player to the next important interactable object after accepting a task.
 It tracks a target object and displays an on-screen arrow and prompt so the player can more easily find where to go next.

+## W10

+### Activity 1
+Attendence: Allen Hu, Tiancheng Li, Yaokun Wan

+### Activity 2
+1. Interaction detection is inconsistent: some objects (like the phone) are hard to target.
+2. Interaction pacing feels slow: fixed interaction duration can interrupt flow.
+3. Task guidance can be confusing: dialogue, task flow, and phone events overlap.
+The main playtest issue is not core functionality, but clarity and consistency of feedback.
+Prioritizing interaction should create the biggest immediate improvement.
+After that, refining task UI and audio cues will make pacing and guidance feel more natural.

+### Acitivty 3
+I will be working on the task system.
+Make sure the tasks get check after they have been done, and after finishing all the tasks, you can submmit it to the boss to complete the game.

+### Acitvity 4